 - How the needs of disabled people will be met under the requirements of the no-obstruction condition

 - How the mandatory no-smoking area will be controlled

 - How security implications, particularly the risk to groups of people from interaction with hostile vehicles, and the creation of large crowds in new public spaces, are being addressed.

-You must also provide confirmation of staff attendance at Martyn’s Law Training.
+You must also provide confirmation of staff attendance at a Martyn’s Law Training session.

 You are required to display a notice at the premises when you have submitted your application, and email to us a photo of it on display.

 Planning and street trading consents are not required